AhmadPayan/CSharp-Simple-IoC-Container/README.md

 **Usage**

-It is simple, Here are the steps:
+It's simple, Here are the steps:
-1. Define your types and injections.
+1. Define your types and implementations.
 2. Call Resolve method of the container to get desired implementation.
 3. Use it!